Aleda E. Lutz

 Aleda Ester Lutz (November 9, 1915 – November 1, 1944) was a United States Army flight nurse.
-She was the first American servicewoman to be killed in combat during World War II, and the first military woman to receive the Distinguished Flying Cross, which she received posthumously.
+She was one of sixteen American servicewoman to be killed in combat during World War II, and the first military woman to receive the Distinguished Flying Cross, which she received posthumously.
 She is the second-highest decorated woman in the history of the U.S. military.